- What is the difference between norm-referenced scores (scaled scores) and criterion-referenced scores (proficiency classifications)?

 - What do students need to take the test using a remote proctor?

 Test takers will receive an email with information on how to register for a testing appointment session and a link to test-taker information on the ETS Proficiency Profile website.
 This information will include ID requirements, computer requirements and what to expect on test day.
-Test takers will need a computer equipped with a webcam, microphone and Internet access, along with a reflective surface such as a mirror, CD or DVD to allow the proctor to confirm the security of the area.
+Test takers will need a computer equipped with a webcam, microphone and internet access.
 If the institution allows the use of scratch paper, you must have a single, blank sheet of white paper and a pen.
 See what to bring for further details.

 Please note: cell phones, smartphones, smart watches and any other electronic photographic, recording or listening devices are not permitted during testing.
 Refer to policies and procedures for further details.